-With what seems like hundreds of different streaming networks popping up every day, getting all of them to work well on a single platform has never been more vital.
+With new streaming networks popping up every day, getting all of them to work well on a single platform has never been more vital.

-So in this article, I’m going to do a head-to-head comparison of the NVIDIA Shield TV vs. Amazon Fire TV Cube.
+So in this article, I’m going to make a head-to-head comparison of the strengths, capabilities, and design of the NVIDIA Shield TV vs. Amazon Fire TV Cube.

 Let’s get started.

-NVIDIA Shield vs. Amazon Fire TV: Overview
+NVIDIA Shield vs. Amazon Fire TV (2022): Overview

-Similarly, the Amazon Fire TV Cube is also primarily a digital media player for streaming video, audio, and games to your TV.
+Similarly, the Amazon Fire TV Cube is primarily a digital media player for streaming video, audio, and games to your TV.

 Let’s get into the specific streaming capabilities of each.

 Major Streaming Apps (Netflix, Amazon Prime, Disney+, etc.)

 These devices will support whatever TV streaming service you subscribe to, with a few exceptions.